-A request for UP consideration may be made by phone, mail or e-mail.
-Servicers must document the date of the UP request in the servicing file.
+A request for UP consideration may be made by phone, mail, fax or e-mail.
+Servicers must document the date of the UP request in the mortgage file and/or servicing file.system.
+Evidence of borrower submission must be provided by postmark or other independent indicator such as a date and time stamp (electronic or otherwise) evidencing submission by the borrower on or before December 31, 2013.
 Once the borrower requests consideration for UP, the servicer must send the borrower a written notice within 10 business days confirming the receipt of the request and providing a list of the required documentation, including unemployment benefit information.
 The due date for the required documentation may not be less than 15 calendar days from the date of the servicer communication.
-The servicer must indicate in the servicing system when it determines all required documentation has been received.
+The servicer must indicate in the mortgage file and/or servicing system when it determines all required documentation has been received.

-After receiving the borrower's required documentation, the servicer must determine the borrower's eligibility for UP within 30 calendar days.
+After receiving the borrower's required documentation, the servicer must determine the borrower's eligibility for UP within 30 calendar days-, including the determination that the borrower has met the hardship requirement in Section 2.1.
 The servicer must mail an FPN or a Non-Approval Notice to the borrower within 10 business days following the date of the servicer's determination.